espocrm/documentation/docs/development/di.md

 ### Setter method injection

 Can be used along with the constructor injection.
+If a class implements Aware interface, the factory will use a corresponding setter function to inject a dependency.
+Setter traits can be utilized for adding setter functions into your class.

+Example:

 ```php
 <?php